 After one of the hottest job markets in generations, the economy might be cooling.

 Rampant inflation, which in turn has seen the Federal Reserve raise interest rates, has many forecasting an economic recession.
-Tech companies have already been tightening belts, with companies like Meta, Coinbase, Oracle and Netflix shedding jobs.
+Tech companies have been some of the most visible orgainzations to tighten their belts, with companies like Meta, Coinbase, Oracle and Netflix shedding jobs last year.
+Now the cuts are hitting other tech giants, including Microsoft, Amazon and Google.

 Even the best workplaces aren’t immune to these economic headwinds.
 Employees are losing trust in their workplaces.